BS-1 Tishina: Development

+Operation

 The GSN-19 silent (flashless and noiseless) grenade launcher is unusual in the fact that it is both muzzle- and breech-loaded.
 The standard projectile is a specially designed AP-I (Armour Piercing - Incendiary) grenade with pre-engraved rifling.
 The warhead is designed to penetrate the hulls of tactical ballistic missile launchers, aircraft, C&C equipment, and then cause enough damage to render the target inoperative.
 The grenade has no propelling system in itself, as the launch is performed by special blank cartridges, which are loaded into a detachable box magazine (holding 8 cartridges in the 7.62mm based version or 10 cartridges in the 5.45mm based version).
 Cartridges are fed into the chamber by a manually operated rifle-type rotary bolt action mechanism.
 To achieve the noise- and flash-less launch, blank cartridges are discharged into the limited volume breech, which is fitted with a movable telescopic piston at the front.
 Upon discharge, this piston violently pushes the grenade out of the muzzle of the launcher, and then stops and seals the expanding powder gases inside the rear part of the launcher's barrel.
 After a short while the pressure inside drops to a safe level and the weapon can be reloaded by operating the bolt (to extract the spent blank and load a fresh launching cartridge) and then loading the new grenade from the muzzle which is then held in place by special springs.
-The muzzle velocity of the 30mm grenade for the 7.62mm version is quoted as "above 100 m/s", for the 5.45mm version it is listed as 175 m/s.
+The muzzle velocity of the 30mm grenade for the 7.62mm version is quoted as "105 m/s", for the 5.45mm version it is quoted as 115 m/s.
 The grenade launcher is attached to special brackets, welded to the host assault rifle.
 To fire the GSN-19 accurately and comfortably, the host rifle is equipped with a special folding grenade launching sight (attached to the base of the standard rear sight) and with a removable, rubber, recoil-absorbing butt pad.